Mein Kampf in Arabic

-The original 1937 edition of Mein Kampf.

-Mein Kampf (كفاحي; lit.
-'My Struggle'), Adolf Hitler's 900-page autobiography outlining his political views, has been translated into Arabic a number of times since the early 1930s.
+A 1952 Arabic edition of Mein Kampf translated by Louis al-Hajj and published by Dar Beirut.

+There have been numerous efforts to translate Adolf Hitler's 1925 autobiography and political manifesto Mein Kampf into Arabic, usually under the title Kifāḥī (كفاحي, /ar/, lit.
+'My Struggle').
+Early efforts were deemed to be poor translations and included only excerpts of the original editions in German.
+No official Nazi translation into Arabic was ever completed, but unauthorized versions have been sold in kiosks throughout the Arab world.

+Although the Nazi Party sought to appeal to Arabs through propaganda, Mein Kampf was not prominent in Nazi propaganda directed at the Arab world.
+An initial obstacle to an official translation into Arabic was that Hitler's notions of race and antisemitism in the book encompassed anti-Arab racism.
+According to Jeffrey Herf, in Mein Kampf Hitler's notion of antisemitism was broad and "extended to the non-Jewish Semites of the Arab, Persian, and Muslim world."
+In meetings between 1936 and 1937, officials from the Nazi Foreign Ministry, Ministry of Propaganda, and Office of Racial Policy had to refine their definition of antisemitism and decided that Nazi race laws distinguished between Germans and Jews, not between Aryans and non-Aryans.

 During Nazi Germany era

 Early translations

+Hitler's stance against France and Britain was appealing to Arabs living under French and British colonial rule.
+A popular slogan in Damascus and Aleppo went "No more Monsieur, no more Mister; Allah in heaven and on earth, Hitler."

-On October 21, 1933, Yunus al-Sabawi published his translations of Mein Kampf in Iraqi newspaper al-Alam al-Arabi, alarming the local Baghdad Jewish community.
+On October 21, 1933, Yunus al-Sabawi published his translations of excerpts of Mein Kampf in Iraqi newspaper al-Alam al-Arabi, alarming the local Baghdad Jewish community.
 Whether the Nazi regime would allow a translation ultimately depended on Hitler's approval.
-Fritz Grobba, the German ambassador to the Kingdom of Iraq, played a key role in urging the translation, but the book's racism posed a challenge.
+Fritz Grobba, the German ambassador to the Kingdom of Iraq, informed the foreign office in Berlin of the translations and advocated for turning the extracts into a book and for Germany to financially support the project.

+The book's anti-Arab racism posed a challenge.
 Grobba suggested modifying the text "in ways that correspond to the sensitivities of the race conscious Arabs", such as changing "anti-Semitic" to "anti-Jewish", "bastardized" to "dark", and toning down arguments for the supremacy of the "Aryan race".
 Though Hitler initially resisted modifications, he accepted the Arabic changes on November 12, 1936.
 Grobba sent 117 clippings from al-Sabawi's translations, but Bernhard Moritz, an Arabist consultant for the German Government who was also fluent in Arabic, said the proposed translation was incomprehensible and rejected it, ending this particular attempt.

 Around the same time, Lebanese newspaper Al Nida published extracts from Mein Kampf in early 1934.
 Though the German consulate was not in contact with the paper, it reported favorably on the development.
 Editor Kamil Muruwa sought to publish a full translation and requested financial support from the German government.
 The outcome remains unclear, as the consulate viewed potential Arab contacts in the Levant as unreliable.